bernhardAxonIvy/doc/source/engine-guide/integration/cluster/container.rst

 Container Image
 ===============

-We strongly recommend operating an |ivy-engine| Cluster in a containerized environment like Docker or Kubernetes.
+We strongly recommend operating an Axon Ivy Engine Cluster in a containerized environment like Docker or Kubernetes.

-We recommend that you build your own container image that contains the |ivy-engine| and includes your projects and configuration.
+We recommend that you build your own container image that contains the Axon Ivy Engine and includes your projects and configuration.

 You can build the container image automatically by using a build server.